 How Common Are Bed Bugs in Hotels vs. Homes?

-Bed bugs can be found wherever people tend to gather, though they are especially common in travel hubs like airports, bus stations, and hotels.
+Bed bugs can be found wherever people gather, though they are especially common in travel hubs like airports, bus stations, and hotels.

-On average, 68%of bed bug infestations are reported in hotels.
-These cases aren’t exclusive to lower-end motels, either: even 5-star hotels occasionally fall victim to infestations.
+On average, 68% of bed bug infestations are reported in hotels.
+These cases aren’t exclusive to lower-end motels, as 5-star hotels occasionally fall victim to infestations.

-At home, bed bugs are even more common.
-Many people will report a bed bug problem in their residence after returning from a trip, meaning the bed bugs stowed away in their luggage.
+At home, bed bugs are more common.
+Homeowners will report a bed bug problem in their residence after returning from a trip.

 46% of bed bug infestations happen in single-family homes.